MYKI For Teams FAQ

 Where are backups stored?

 MYKI for Teams stores encrypted enterprise backups on every admin endpoint.
 This means that multiple company admins that own multiple endpoints (computer, smartphone, tablet) will each maintain a backup on every device diversifying your backup locations which considerably reduces the risk of data loss.
-We also offer dedicated MYKI Backup Servers that you can host on-premise or on private clouds that can be deployed on all popular operating systems with minimal effort.

 Can we import passwords from an external source (file, password manager or directory)?